CodingGarden/google-calendar-mirror/README.md

-# Google Calendar -> Twitch Schedule Mirror
+# Google Calendar -> Twitch & Discord Schedule Mirror

-Update a Twitch schedule based on a Google calendar link.
+Update a Twitch schedule and add Discord events based on a Google calendar link.

 This script will:
 * Remove all upcoming events on your Twitch Schedule
 * Create an upcoming event on your Twitch Schedule for every upcoming event on the given Google calendar
+* Find Discord events that have `[CREATION_TIMESTAMP]` in their description and edit them according to the Google calendar
+* Create Discord events for the Google calendar events that were not found

 > This node.js script requires at least [Node.js version 14](https://nodejs.org/en/).